NickHurst/MovieBarcodeCreator/README.md

 ####-fr, --framerate FRAMERATE

 You can set FFMPEG's frame rate with this.
-Default is 1/24.
-Keep in mind, the higher you set the framerate, the more frames are going to be generated and the longer the process will take.
+Default is 1/24 (1 frame every 24 seconds).
+Keep in mind, the higher you set the framerate (e.g. setting it to 24 will capture 24 frames per second the average fps for a movie), the more frames are going to be generated and the longer the process will take.

 ####-ss, --start START